2016 Arsenal L.F.C. season

 The 2016 season was Arsenal Ladies Football Club's 29th season since forming in 1987.
-The club participated in the sixth edition of the FA WSL, England's top flight for women's football since 2011.
-Arsenal also played in the FA Women's Cup and the FA WSL Cup, winning the final of the former against Chelsea in May.
-This was the last full WSL season to played over the summer.
-The following year, the Spring Series was run, as the WSL transitioned to a winter-based season, in line with the Men's Teams.
+The club also participated in the sixth edition of the FA Women's Super League.
+Additionally, Arsenal played in the Women's FA Cup, winning the final against the previous season's champions Chelsea in May.

-As this season bridged the gap between the Men's Team's 2015-16 and 2016-17 seasons, the team wore two different sets of kits during each half of the season.
+This was the last full Women's Super League season to be played over the summer.
+The following year, the league transitioned to run in line with the men's football calendar, making the league a winter-based season (running from September to May).
+As this season bridged the gap between the men's 2015–16 and 2016–17 seasons, the team wore two different sets of kits during each half of the season.

 Review

-Pre Season
+Pre-season

-After their previous season had tailed off in part due to their poor squad depth, Arsenal responded which a mass influx of players.
-Before Christmas, they brought in Dutch midfielder Daniëlle van de Donk from Kopparbergs/Göteborg FC and young Irish winger Katie McCabe from Shelbourne.
-In the New Year, they signed veteran England midfielder Fara Williams and Nigerian striker Asisat Oshoala from Liverpool.
-Josephine Henning was brought in from Lyon, and Jodie Taylor arrived from Portland Thorns at the end of the window.
+Following a decline in form during the previous season attributed to limited squad depth, Arsenal signed several new players.
+In late 2015, they signed Dutch midfielder Daniëlle van de Donk from Kopparbergs/Göteborg FC and Irish winger Katie McCabe from Shelbourne.
+In early 2016, they signed England midfielder Fara Williams and Nigerian striker Asisat Oshoala from Liverpool.
+Josephine Henning joined from Lyon, and Jodie Taylor arrived from Portland Thorns.

-There were also departures from the club.
-Chioma Ubogagu departed for the NWSL to play for Houston Dash.
-Siobhan Chamberlain made the move to Liverpool, whilst Jade Bailey left for Chelsea.
+Meanwhile, Chioma Ubogagu departed for the NWSL to play for Houston Dash.
+Siobhan Chamberlain moved to Liverpool, whilst Jade Bailey joined Chelsea.
 Rachel Yankey and Carla Humphrey went out on loan to Notts County and Doncaster Rovers Belles respectively.

 In Sevilla, Arsenal played a pre-season friendly with Bayern Munich.
-Jordan Nobbs' long-range strike gave the Gunners the lead in the first half, but 5 minutes after half time, Sara Däbritz equalised.
-However, Natalia came off the bench to score twice and win the match.
+Jordan Nobbs gave Arsenal the lead in the first half, but Sara Däbritz equalised shortly after half-time.
+Substitute Natalia subsequently scored twice to secure a 3–1 victory.